microsoft/vscode-python-environments/examples/README.md

 ### Scaffolding

-Run `yo code` and follow the instructions to create a new extension.
+Run `yo code` in your terminal and follow the instructions to create a new extension.
 The following were the choices made for this example:

 ```
 > yo code